kukuhtw/codereview_rust/README.md

   * One-click **Review** analyzes the project:

-    * Explains each file’s role in the application.
+    * Explains each file’s role in the app.
     * Extracts **classes, functions, and methods**.
     * Builds a **dependency graph** across files.
     * Detects **databases, tables, and SQL queries** in use.